redfin/swift-style-guide/README.markdown

 - labeling closure and tuple parameters
 - taking advantage of default parameters

 Corollary to Protocol Naming: Protocols that are simply used to compose objects should have `Protocol` as a suffix.
 E.g. Call a protocol `ThingProtocol` when `Thing` would traditionally have been a non-abstract class.
 With this naming convention, `Thing` would be a concrete type that implements `ThingProtocol`.
-See: https://github.com/raywenderlich/swift-style-guide/issues/123#issuecomment-167159415 for inspiration.

 ### Class Prefixes